Cats and Fireworks: Preventing Feline Fireworks During Fireworks

 Why Cats And Fireworks Don’t Mix

-Cats can be very anxious creatures because of their unique evolutionary niche as both predatory and prey.
-Ancestors of our house cats that ran away from loud, scary noises survived better than the ones who didn’t.
 Unfortunately, that manifests itself today in the fear many cats experience during fireworks.
 This fear can lead to problems for both felines and humans.
-Fearful cats can hide, act aggressively, or even put themselves in danger so it’s important to make sure you reduce the risk to yourself and your cat by mitigating their anxiety.
+Fearful cats can hide, act aggressively, or even put themselves in danger in an attempt to escape.
+It’s important to make sure you reduce the risk of being bitten by mitigating their anxiety.

 Addressing Cats’ Fear Of Fireworks